awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

 1. On the introduction page, choose **Create organization**\.

+1. In the **Create organization** confirmation dialog box, choose **Create organization**\.
+**Note**
-1. Specify that you want to create the organization with [all features](orgs_getting-started_concepts.md#feature-set-all) enabled\.
+By default, the organization is created with all features enabled\.
 You can also create the organization with only [consolidated billing features](orgs_getting-started_concepts.md#feature-set-cb-only) enabled\.

-1. In the **Create organization** confirmation dialog box, choose **Create organization**\.

    The organization is created\.
 You're now on the **Accounts** tab\.
 The star next to the account email indicates that it's the master account\.